- Johnny's Research Farm | Breeding, Trialing, Selection & Quality Assurance

-One part of my job I love most is unearthing these gifts.
-Each year in my breeding nursery, we grow just some of the cornucopia of older varieties that remain, in search of different traits that could prove valuable if incorporated into our germplasm.
-And sometimes we discover varieties or unique strains that are already quite special in their own right: gifts that are worth saving and sharing with future generations — despite the flaws which leave the next generation of plant breeders room for improvement — because of the exceptional qualities they do preserve.
+One of the best parts of this job is unearthing these gifts.
+Each year in the breeding nursery, Johnny's grows just some of the cornucopia of older varieties that remain, in search of different traits that could prove valuable if incorporated into our germplasm.
+Sometimes varieties or unique strains are discovered that are already quite special in their own right: gifts that are worth saving and sharing with future generations — despite the flaws which leave the next generation of plant breeders room for improvement — because of the exceptional qualities they do preserve.

-This year, it is our pleasure to offer three of these gifts to you in our 2019 catalog: 'San Marzano II,' 'Blue Beech,' and 'Wisconsin 55'.
+It is our pleasure to offer three of these gifts to you in our catalog: 'San Marzano II,' 'Blue Beech,' and 'Wisconsin 55'.
 Each of these open-pollinated varieties was selected because of its unique history, outstanding quality, and adaptability to short seasons or low-input environments.

 Let's take a closer look at these three gems.

-'San Marzano' is considered one of the best paste tomatoes of all time.
+'San Marzano' is considered one of the best, most flavorful paste tomatoes of all time.
 Whole tomatoes peel easily, and cook down to sauce quickly.

 Various strains of 'San Marzano' exist; this particular strain came from the USDA gene bank, an institution established in 1958 to preserve genetic diversity and increase food security.
 The strain originates, however, from Parma, Italy, where it was developed for the 1950's canning industry.

-Compared to other 'San Marzano' strains we've tested, the fruits borne on this strain have a very traditional 'San Marzano' shape as well as a more vibrant red color.
+Compared to other 'San Marzano' strains we've tested, the fruits borne on this strain have outstanding flavor and a very traditional 'San Marzano' shape, as well as a more vibrant red color.